LibertyDSNP/spec/pages/DSNP/Identifiers.md

 menu: DSNP
 ---

-# DSNP Identifiers
+# Identifiers

+The DSNP Identifiers form the basis for pseudo-anonymous streams of content.
+Graph connections are formed through the DSNP User Id.

 ## DSNP User Id

 - 64 bit Unsigned Integer
-- MUST be registered in the [Identity Registry](/Ethereum/IdentityRegistry)
 - MUST be serialized as [decimal](/DSNP/Serializations#decimal)
+- MUST be unique per implementation

 ## DSNP Content Hash